-The very basic construction of a DC motor contains a current carrying armature, connected to the supply end through commutator segments and brushes.
-The armature is placed in between north pole and south pole of a permanent or an electromagnet as shown in the diagram above.
+The very basic construction of a DC motor contains a current carrying armature, associated with the supply end through commutator portions and brushes.
+The armature is set in between north pole and south pole of a permanent or an electromagnet as appeared in the chart above.

 As soon as we supply direct current in the armature, a mechanical force acts on it due to the electromagnetic effect of the magnet on armature conductors.

 Now to go into the details of the operating principle of DC motor it is essential that we have a reasonable comprehension of Fleming’s left-hand guideline to decide the heading of the power following up on the armature conductors of DC motor.

 If a current carrying conductor is set in a magnetic field perpendicularly, at that point the conductor experiences a force in the direction mutually perpendicular to both the commonly opposite to both the course of field and the current conveying conductor.

 Fleming’s Left-Hand Rule can decide the bearing of rotation of the motor.
 This rule says if we extend the index finger, center finger and thumb of our left-hand opposite to each is such a way that center finger is toward current in the conductor, and index finger is along the direction of magnetic field, i.e., north to south pole, then thumb demonstrates the direction of the made mechanical force.

 For clear understanding the principle of DC motor we have to determine the magnitude of the force, by considering the diagram below.